 The Company was taxed for U.S. federal income tax purposes as a Subchapter C corporation for the two month period from October 31, 2012 (date of inception) to December 31, 2012.
 On February 13, 2013, the Company elected to be taxed for U.S. federal income tax purposes as a Subchapter S corporation effective January 1, 2013, and, as such, all federal tax liabilities were the responsibility of the sole stockholder.
-In anticipation of the IPO, the Company elected to revoke its Subchapter S election on October 2, 2013 and will elect to be taxed as a REIT, as defined under the Code for U.S. federal income tax purposes commencing with the year ended December 31, 2013.
+In anticipation of the IPO, the Company elected to revoke its Subchapter S election on October 2, 2013.
+The Company has elected to be taxed as a REIT, as defined under the Internal Revenue Code of 1986, as amended (the "Code") for U.S. federal income tax purposes, commencing with the year ended December 31, 2013.
 As long as the Company continues to comply with a number of requirements under federal tax law and maintains its qualification as a REIT, the Company generally will not be subject to U.S. federal income taxes to the extent that the Company distributes its taxable income to its stockholders on an annual basis and does not engage in prohibited transactions.
 However, certain activities that the Company may perform may cause it to earn income that will not be qualifying income for REIT purposes.